Sucrose acetate isobutyrate (SAIB) - Information sheet

 Risk assessment outcomes

-- On the basis of the information presented in the draft screening assessment, the risk to human health from SAIB is considered to be low.
+- On the basis of the information presented in the screening assessment, the risk to human health from SAIB is considered to be low.

 - Based upon the outcome of the ERC Approach, SAIB is considered unlikely to be causing ecological harm.

-Proposed screening assessment conclusions
+Screening assessment conclusions

-Related information
+Related resources

 - SAIB may be found in products available to consumers.
 Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.

 - The screening assessment focused on potential risks from exposure of the general population of Canada, rather than occupational exposure.
-Hazards related to chemicals used in the workplace are defined within the Workplace Hazardous Materials Information System.
-For information concerning workplace health and safety and what steps to take in the workplace, Canadians should consult their employer and/or the Occupational Health and Safety Regulator in their jurisdiction.
+Hazards related to chemicals used in the workplace are defined within the Workplace Hazardous Materials Information System (WHMIS).
+For information concerning workplace health and safety and what steps to take in the workplace, Canadians should consult their employer or the Occupational Health and Safety Regulator in their jurisdiction.

 - Date modified: